-Travel the Byway without your car!
+Travel the Byway without your car

 Here are several car-free ways to explore our Byway:

 - MOPED, SCOOTCAR, TAXI or RENTAL CAR – You’ll find rentals and taxis on both San Juan and Orcas Islands.
 Mopeds and scootcars are seasonal.
 Call ahead to reserve your favorite mode of transportation.
 Rhode Trips Taxi & Tours can also take you around San Juan Island.

 - RIDESHARE – Hitchhiking is legal in San Juan County.
 Look for the sjRIDESHARE signs along the road and on the ferry to safely connect with people willing to share a ride.

-- FREE PARKING – You can pay to park at the Washington State Ferries Terminal in Anacortes, or you’ll find free overnight parking at the Port of Anacortes near their marina -- Cap Sante Boat Haven.
+- FREE PARKING – You can pay to park at the Washington State Ferries Terminal in Anacortes, or you’ll find free overnight parking at the Port of Anacortes near their marina in Cap Sante Boat Haven.
 Park your car, unload your bikes, and ride less than four miles to the ferry terminal.
 Or you can catch SKAT (Skagit Transit) to the ferry terminal Monday through Saturday.

-- More Information About Traveling Without Your Car – Visit the Puget Sound Trip Planner for assistance in making car-less connections between public and private transit providers throughout Puget Sound.
+- Visit the Puget Sound Trip Planner for assistance in making car-less connections between public and private transit providers throughout Puget Sound.

 Interested in the success of our 2-year summer shuttle bus alternative transportation grant project?
 Click here.